Nickguild1993/Module_1_Challenge/Challenge_1_Deliverable_3.md

 * The worst time to launch a theater campaign kickstarter was during the beginning of fall to the start of winter.
 October and December were the worst during that timeframe, with failure rates of 43.48% and 46.67% respectively.

 - What can you conclude about the Outcomes based on Goals?

+* Campaigns that had a goal under $5,000 had the highest success rate by far, with over 72% of campaigns that fell in that range being successful.
+They are also the most heavily represented groups in terms of campaigns, which means that the data from those ranges (Under $1,000 and $1,000-$4,999) are the most reliable to extrapolate from.

+* Overall, the higher the campaign goal is, the less likely it is to be succesful.
+However, it should be stated that this conclusion comes with two caveats.
+Firstly, this relationship isn't linear, and secondly, some of the higher ranges like the $35,000-$39,999 and $40,000-$44,9999 groups go against this conclusion.
+However, those specific ranges have such few *total* campaigns that fall within them, (6 and 3 campaigns, respectively) it is likely given more data points within those ranges would smooth out the distribution of successes and failures, leading to a result that is more in line with the conclusion that as campaign goal increases, success rate decreases.

 - What are some limitations of this dataset?